CarlosC074/week_6/README.md

 # week_6
 Using the One Call weather API, this page is to demonstrate my skills with interacting with server side-API's for client-side use.
+Collected weather information will recieve a user's input to search for a city, then the result of clicking the submit button will display The current day's weather report.
+Anoter section of the web page will display weather summaries from a forecast for the next five days.